cwarden45/PRJNA513845-eDNA_reanalysis/metagenomics/README.md

 ![MEGABLAST Hits Lengths](FLASH_combined_unique_seqs-min_2_reads--FILTER_OTU_MIN_100_READS-Swarm_OTU_with_counts.megablast-hit_length_hist.png "MEGABLAST Hits Lengths")

-Using that table, the contents can refomatted to potentially more easily add classification information to the per-sample OTU count tables using `check_megablast_hit_status` (with *python3*).
+Using that table, the contents can refomatted to potentially more easily add classification information to the per-sample OTU count tables using `check_megablast_hit_status.py` (with *python3*).

 Based upon that Python script, **13,689** sequences out of the total 15,846 input sequences **lacked** megablast hits.
 For this reason, further analsyis as not performed.